vernor1/Bosch-Challenge/README.md

 * Lane number cost, range 0..1, weight 1: Rewards driving in a middle lane.
 Penalizes driving in a right lane a little bit more than a left lane.
 It forces the car to pass a slower vehicle ahead using a left lane if both side lanes are free.
 * Lane speed cost, range -1..1, weight 10: Rewards driving in a free lane, a lane with a vehicle too far ahead, a lane with a vehicle ahead driving at a higher speed.

 The decision to change lanes is only made when it's safe to accomplish, i.e. there are no cars nearby in the target lane.
-Even though the state machine is currently implementing 3 states, it's easily scalable to more states, whith each state perfectly incapsulated in its own class.
+Even though the state machine is currently implementing 3 states, it's easily scalable to more states, with each state perfectly incapsulated in its own class.

 ---
-## Simulation
+### Simulation

 A recording of the final Path Planner (click to see the full footage):

 [![](pic/carnd_path_planning.gif)](https://youtu.be/AQDTm1KXMgM "Path Planning")

 ---
-## Dependencies
+### Dependencies

 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)